-Post-combustion CO2 capture, for example, can be used to generate heat and electricity.
-In Switzerland, for example, the KVA Linth waste-to-energy plant plans to capture emissions from waste incineration, in collaboration with CO2 Capsol, which will study the feasibility of the project.
-By 2025, more than 100,000 tonnes per year of CO2 could be captured by amine absorption, half of which would be from biogenic sources.
-Northern Lights is being discussed for carbon storage, but the question remains open as to its transport.
+Post-combustion CO2 capture, for example, can be used to generate heat and electricity.16 In Switzerland, for example, the KVA Linth waste-to-energy plant plans to capture emissions from waste incineration, in collaboration with CO2 Capsol, which will study the feasibility of the project.
+By 2025, more than 100,000 tonnes per year of CO2 could be captured by amine absorption, half of which would be from biogenic sources.28 Northern Lights is being discussed for carbon storage, but the question remains open as to its transport.29 is composed only of carbon dioxide and water (H2O).

-Finally, oxy-combustion aims at burning biomass with pure oxygen.
-Before the combustion, an air separation unit allows to separate the N2 from the O2.
-Then, this oxygen will be placed in an oxycombustion boiler with biomass to produce a synthesis gas.
-Due to the separation of nitrogen, this syngas is composed only of carbon dioxide and water (H2O).
 The concentration of CO2 varies according to the type of biomass used.
 Finally, the water is separated, condensed, and returned to the boiler.
 Potentially, this process could have the benefits of a flexible electricity load on the grid.
-For instance, a BECCS CHP Plant with oxy-combustion will enable more intermittent renewables on the grid because of the ability to drop load and continue oxy-combustion operations due to O2 storage (or operate on air) in periods of low wind/solar generation.
+For instance, a BECCS CHP Plant with oxy-combustion will enable more intermittent renewables on the grid because of the ability to drop load and continue oxy-combustion operations due to O2 storage (or operate on air) in periods of low wind/solar generation30.
 In addition, if green hydrogen is produced, O2 will be a natural co-product.
 This O2 can be used for BECCS operations.